NvRush/NvRush/README.md

 source ~/.bashrc  # or ~/.zshrc for Zsh users
 ```

+[!NOTE]
-**[NOTE!]** After the first launch, plugins will install automatically.
+> After the first launch, plugins will install automatically.
 This may take a minute — be patient and let the magic happen! ✨

 ---